 In the /Shared folder, create a new file named IncrementCounter.razor.

-We'll start off with some text to show the component exists on the page, a parameter to accept the required WaitHandle
+We'll start off with some text to show the component exists on the page, a parameter to accept the required WaitHandle,

-and a parameter to indicate if we want to use InvokeAsync
+and a parameter to indicate if we want to use InvokeAsync to increment the value or not.

 <div>